 Graduate Employment Outlook

-According to the U.S. Bureau of Labor Statistics, surgical technology employment opportunities are expected to increase by 30 percent through 2022.
+According to the U.S. Bureau of Labor Statistics, surgical technology employment opportunities are expected to increase by 30% through 2022 (much faster than average).

 Graduate Starting Salary Projections